This is the gateway page for the Math 20D MATLAB

 heavily in their major.

-Basic information for using MATLAB on campus ACS computers can be found on the What You Need To Know About MATLAB portion of 20D page, while due dates for homeworks can be found on the MATLAB Assignment Due Dates page.
+Basic information about the MATLAB assignments and using MATLAB on campus ACS computers can be found on the What You Need To Know About MATLAB portion of 20D page, while due dates for homeworks can be found on the MATLAB Assignment Due Dates page.
 In general, though, each lab is self-contained and can be completed without prior MATLAB experience, although some assignments depend on commands learned in previous assignments

 about the MATLAB Final Quiz